-A limited amount of trade within Asia between 2007 and 2016 was reported in the CITES Trade Database, amounting to 183 individual items (180 of which were live lions) plus 12 kg of specimens.
+A limited amount of trade within Asia between 2007 and 2016 was reported in the CITES Trade Database, amounting to 183 individual items (180 of which were live lions) plus 12 kg of specimens exported for educational purposes.
 Twenty nine Asian countries were involved in the intra-Asian trade (Figure 17), with Republic of Korea exporting the most (41 live lions) and Thailand importing the most (40 live lions).
 The 40 lions traded from Republic of Korea to Thailand were reported as captive and traded using the "zoo" purpose code.
+The data held in the CITES Trade Database do not appear to include the movement between Asian countries (particularly Lao PDR, Viet Nam, Thailand and China); no significant re-exports are reported between these countries.